Pranav63/G42_Challenge/Challenge_2/README.md

 # Challenge 2: Image Processing Pipeline

-A high-performance API for processing CSV-based image data with resizing and colormap application capabilities.

-## 🎯 Overview

-This solution processes large CSV files containing image data (5461 rows × 200 columns), resizes each row from 200 to 150 pixels using linear interpolation, stores the data efficiently in SQLite, and provides fast retrieval with optional colormap application.
+This solution processes large CSV files containing image data (5461 rows × 200 columns), resizes each row from 200 to 150 pixels using linear interpolation, stores the data in SQLite, and provides retrieval with optional colormap application.

 ## 🏗️ Architecture